-- The physical application and curing of the adhesive, coating, ink, sealant or paint needs to be fully controlled and understood to make sure the process is consistent and in keeping with the adhesive manufacturer’s specifications.
+- The physical application and curing of the adhesive, coating, ink, sealant, or paint need to be fully controlled and understood to make sure the process is consistent and in keeping with the adhesive manufacturer’s specifications.

 - The top molecular structure of the material surface needs to be crafted to bond perfectly with the chemistry of the material being applied to it.
 The quality of this molecular structure needs to be measured and maintained throughout the manufacturing process.

-Start by defining the performance requirements of your products applying knowledge of the material surface.
-This equips you to rapidly select the cleaning process, materials and adhesives that are perfectly suited to build the most boundary-pushing products.
+Start by defining the performance requirements of your products and applying knowledge of the material surface.
+This equips you to rapidly select the cleaning process, materials, and adhesives that are perfectly suited to build the most boundary-pushing products.

-For instance, one of the biggest challenges for electric vehicle manufacturers is to figure out how to design and build lighter batteries.
+For instance, one of the biggest challenges for electric vehicle manufacturers is figuring out how to design and build lighter batteries.
 Often the chassis is looked at first for weight removal, but the massive batteries are typically built using many pounds of fasteners alone.
-If the batteries were able to be designed with high performance materials in mind, it would remove the need for heavy bolts and center the cleanliness of the material surface - which can be controlled and measured easily.
+If the batteries were able to be designed with high-performance materials in mind, it would remove the need for heavy bolts and center the cleanliness of the material surface - which can be controlled and measured easily.